makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 *Here are a few ways you can get involved*

 * Star, follow or fork our Github projects: [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) (browser fingerprinting) and [Fingerprint-Android](https://github.com/fingerprintjs/fingerprint-android)
 * Need more accurate browser fingerprinting for your business?
-Try FingerprintJS Pro for [99.5% fingerprinting accuracy](https://fingerprintjs.com/)
+Sign up for a free FingerprintJS Pro account for [99.5% fingerprinting accuracy](https://fingerprintjs.com/)
 * [Email us](mailto:sales@fingerprintjs.com) your questions
 * Sign up for our [newsletter](https://mailchi.mp/708d84efc0c1/updates-signup) for updates